meabhipatel/git_ec2_post-receive_hook/README.md

 ```

 ## Additional Step
-If you are using docker-compose to run application and want to rebuild autmaticaly  docker compose after pushing code to the instance follow this below step and udpate your `post-receive` file.
+If you are using docker-compose to run application and want to rebuild autmaticaly  docker compose after pushing code to the instance follow this below step and udpate your `post-receive` file as follows.
 ```
 echo "Restarting Docker Compose..." cd /home/ubuntu/theabhipatel.com